 Service.
 The minor helps students to ground their understanding of public problems by participating in service-learning opportunities and by reflecting critically on those experiences.

 The minor is open to all UCI students.
 Course descriptions and requirements are available in the UCI Catalogue.
 The minor involves 2 core courses, 4 elective courses, and an internship.
+If you think an elective course you are taking fits the general goals of the minor, please email the director with a copy of the syllabus and your undergraduate counselor’s name and email.
+Similarly, if you are doing internship work, for at least 100 hours of service learning, even if its not a total of 8 units, please let us know.
+We are happy to approve electives and internships not currently on the list by petition.
 Students must complete at least four of the required courses for the minor physically at UCI.
 A maximum of two courses for the minor may overlap with courses required for a student’s major or for another minor.

 A warm welcome to everyone who has come to this website.